jinmoqian/engineering-assessment/README.md

  * perl main.pl

+For PHP version(swoole is needed), run it by

+* php main.php

 It will start a process and listen to :8080.
 You can visit it in browser by http://localhost:8080/.

 ## APIs